-The decision-making procedures for the company's Board and CEO relating to investment activities stipulate that all acquisitions of, and add-on investments in, companies that are to be included among Ratos's holdings must be submitted to the Board for decision.
-This also applies to divestments, wholly or partly, of a holding.
+The decision-making procedures within the company for the company's Board and CEO relating to investment activities stipulate that all acquisitions of, and add-on investments in, companies that are to be included among Ratos's holdings must be submitted to the Board for decision.
+This also applies to the sale, wholly or partly, of a holding.
 Guarantees or pledging of other collateral from Ratos is decided by the Board.
+Ratos has a principle not to provide security for loans since the 1890s.
 The Board is kept informed on an ongoing basis about the development of operations through a regular CEO's letter.
-Information material and material on which decisions are to be made at board meetings are normally sent out one to two weeks prior to each meeting.
+Information material and material on which decisions are to be made at board meetings are normally sent out approximately one week prior to each meeting.
 An evaluation of all the holdings is performed every year in which an analysis of holding strategy, results and forecasts for the coming year are presented.
-These evaluations are presented to the Board by the person responsible for the company.
+These evaluations are presented to the Board by the person responsible for the holding.
+The Board is also given an annual evaluation of all functions and adopts policy documents annually.